Want CNET to notify you of price drops and the latest stories?

 The following streaming services each have deals with MLB to carry select games exclusively this season.

 Apple is continuing its expansion into sports streaming.
 Like last year, it'll stream a baseball doubleheader every Friday night this season on its Apple TV Plus service.
-Apple TV Plus costs $7 a month, and this year the games will require a subscription to Apple's streaming service.
+Apple TV Plus costs $10 per month.

 Apple's MLB games will be free from blackout restrictions, so you'll be able to watch them no matter where you live and which teams are playing.
 The games are exclusive to Apple TV Plus, however, which means you won't find them on your local RSN if your local team is playing.